-For Atwater-Kellman, who works at a nonprofit in New York City, $30,000 is not a casual amount.
 While she was able to borrow the money from her parents instead of taking out a loan, she’ll never forget the sinking feeling when “you’re told the bill total is over $5,000,” a sum that covered just one procedure.
-She’s cut back on non-essential spending, which means fewer dinners with friends.
-These changes can sting — “it’s a whole concept of FOMO, of not being very social,” she says — but to her, Emoji’s life is worth it.
+Since then she’s cut back on non-essential spending, including dinners with friends.
+It hasn't been easy -- “it’s a whole concept of FOMO, of not being very social,” she says -- but to her, Emoji’s life is worth it.

 When it comes to opening the wallet, love is a powerful of motivator.
-To ask parents how much they would spend to save their children’s life is a cruel and impossible question.
+"How much would you spend to save your child's life?" is a cruel and impossible question.
 There isn’t a limit.
 For pets, that’s typically not the case.
 There’s even a term for it: stop treatment point, i.e. the amount people will spend on veterinary services before they decide it’s too expensive and make the decision to euthanize.
-Veterinarians track this number, whichwas $1,704 in 2012, up from $961 in 2003.
+Veterinarians track this number, which was $1,704 in 2012, up from $961 in 2003.

+As a nation, we’ve started to recast pets as family members.
 Decades ago, medical facilities like the Animal Medical Center , which opened at its current location in 1962, were a rarity.
-Today, they’re sprinkled across the U.S. There’s the Chesapeake Veterinary Surgical Specialists in Annapolis, Maryland, the Angell Animal Medical Center in Boston, the VCA West Los Angeles Animal Hospital, to name a few.
-These high-tech, state-of-the-art centers offer a level of treatment comparable to human medicine.
-Which is fitting: As a nation, we’ve recast pets as family members, a classification that translates into an upswing in veterinary spending.
-This year, Americans are projected to spent a record $15.9 billion on veterinary care, according to the American Pet Product Association.
+Today, they’re sprinkled across the U.S. There’s the Chesapeake Veterinary Surgical Specialists in Annapolis, Maryland, the Angell Animal Medical Center in Boston, and the VCA West Los Angeles Animal Hospital, all of which offer a level of treatment comparable to human medicine.

 For previous generations of owners, when a pet received a life-threatening diagnosis, the next step was painful, but preordained: Euthanasia.
 While devastating, the finality of the diagnosis provided closure.
-Today, when a pet is very sick, the decision-making starts.
+Today, when a pet is very sick, that's when the decision-making starts.

 For a small, lucky percentage of the population, dropping thousands of dollars on advanced, complex veterinary procedure isn’t a problem.
 But for the rest of us, this standard of care goes hand-in-hand with bankruptcy.

-For humans, of course, there’s a solution, if an imperfect one: Health insurance, in which the bulk of medical expenses are passed on to insurers.
-As pet health care tracks human health care, some owners have decided the same equation makes financial sense.
+For humans medical costs there’s a solution, if an imperfect one: Health insurance, in which the bulk of medical expenses are passed on to insurers.
+As pet health care continues to track human health care, some owners have decided the same equation makes financial sense.

-Some people have come to demand the same level of care for their pets as their families, agrees Dr. Chick Weisse, a staff surgeon and head of interventional radiology at the Animal Medical Center (he also happens to be Dr. Berent’s husband).
+After all, many owners now demand the same level of care for their pets as their families, says Dr. Chick Weisse, a staff surgeon and head of interventional radiology at the Animal Medical Center.
 He regularly hears variations of, “My aunt had this procedure, why can’t my dog?”
-To meet this demand, veterinarians and human surgeons have started to collaborate on new procedures, teaching one another relevant techniques.
+To meet this demand, veterinarians and human surgeons have started to collaborate on new, expensive procedures, teaching one another relevant techniques.
 Drs.
 Berent and Weisse are coached by an interventionist from NYU Langone, while the hospital’s department of neurology works with doctors from Weill Cornell Medicine.

-For him, the anecdote raises interesting questions: How do we determine when the most compassionate response isn’t a complicated procedure, but to let the animal die a painless, unprolonged death?
+For Harold Herzog, a professor of psychology at Western Carolina University who has spent his career studying our relationship with animals, all of this raises important questions: How do we determine when the most compassionate response isn’t a complicated procedure, but to let the animal die a painless, unprolonged death?
 And more broadly, is it right to treat animals as if they were people?

 Three years ago Shirley Hao created an account for Tibby, her Corgi, on which she posts and captions photos from her dog’s perspective.
 But even for Hao, who actively engages in anthropomorphism online, the societal shift to treat pets as if they were humans can be unsettling.“In the back of my mind, I’m always like ‘but she’s just a dog,” she says.
 “I love her, but she’s just a dog.’”

-For many owners, this is no longer a relevant distinction.
-Which means for many owners, the stop treatment point does not exist.
+For many owners, that's no longer a relevant distinction.
+Which means for many owners, the stop treatment point no longer exists.